Karla Pretorius

-Karla Pretorius (née Mostert; born 12 March 1990) is a South African netball player, currently playing for the Sunshine Coast Lightning and the South Africa SPAR Proteas Netball.
+Karla Pretorius (née Mostert; born 12 March 1990) is a South African netball player, and has represented her country with the South Africa national netball team.
 She plays in the positions of Goal Defence (GD) and Wing Defence (WD).

+She previously played for the Sunshine Coast Lightning in the Suncorp Super Netball competition.

-International Career - Team Bath and Sunshine Coast Lightning
+International career - Team Bath and Sunshine Coast Lightning

-Before joining the Sunshine Coast Lightning, Pretorius played for the UK based Team Bath in the Netball Superleaguealongside fellow Protea teammate Lenize Potgieter.
+Before joining the Sunshine Coast Lightning, Pretorius played for the UK based Team Bath in the Netball Superleague alongside fellow Protea teammate Lenize Potgieter.
 Pretorius currently plays for Sunshine Coast Lightning in the Australian Super Netball league, and has won back-to-back premierships with the club (in 2017 and 2018).
 In 2017 she won the MVP award for her performance in the Grand Final.
 She then shared the club's Player of the Year award with teammate Stephanie Wood for their performance in the 2018 season.
 She was named in the Super Netball team of the year 2018.
 She is the first South African to feature in the Super Netball league.
 Unlike South Africa, in Australia netball is a professional sport, which means that Pretorius is being paid to do what she loves most.

 Pretorius and her husband, Werner Pretorius, married on 9 September 2017.
 On 13 December 2021, she announced her pregnancy and therefore had to withdraw from next year's competitions, promising to be back in 2023.